New York, 4 June 2021

 Even with the increase in global temperature capped at 1.5 degrees Celsius above pre-industrial levels, glaciers in the ‘third pole’ will lose one third of their ice by 2100.

-The UNDP Asia-Pacific Policy Brief proposes a series of recommendations that would contribute to the urgently needed draw down of greenhouse gas emissions:
+The UNDP Asia-Pacific Policy Brief proposes a series of recommendations that would contribute to the urgently needed draw down of greenhouse gas emissions and reduction in emissions of short-lived climate pollutants:

 · Reduce and transition out of fossil fuels and regulate a significant cut in the emissions of black carbon and other short-lived air pollutants.